KristianRaue/cedalo.github.io/index.md

                 <span class="icon icon-desktop"></span>
                 <div class="download-content">
                     <h2>On-Premises</h2>
-                    <p>You can run both the Community Platform and the Premium Platform on-premises on your local machines.
+                    <p>You can run both the Community Platform and the Premium Platform on your local machines.
 Simply follow the instructions on the download page.</p>
                     <p><a href="download.html" class="btn btn-large">Download Page</a></p>
                 </div>
             </div>